dig/onset-http-library-java/README.md

 ### Features
 * Sync & Async.
-* Get & Post requests.
+* GET, POST, PUT & HEAD requests.

 We are slowly working on this, more will come such as Async.